kyma-project/kyma/docs/eventing/05-01-event-trigger.md

 ## Event trigger

-When an event is created, the event trigger has certain filters and fields that are required for Kyma.
+When an event is created, the event trigger contains certain filters and fields that are required by Kyma.
 If you want to subscribe to an event, you need to create a subscription that matches this.

 This is an example of an event trigger: